EGR304-2026-F-107/EGR304-2026-F-107.github.io/docs/Appendix/App-Team-Org.md

 1. What method will you use to remind yourselves of meetings (a shared calendar?)
    A shared calendar, as well as canvas calander
-1. How will your team go about changing or adding meeting times?
+2. How will your team go about changing or adding meeting times?
    We will communicate through discord a day or two early if any changes
-1. What's the preferred format for meetings (face-to-face or virtually)?
+3. What's the preferred format for meetings (face-to-face or virtually)?
    The preferred format for meeting would be face to face
-1. Are there any other procedures that your team feels are necessary?
+4. Are there any other procedures that your team feels are necessary?
+   Further procedures will be applied if needed.

 ## Roles & Responsibilities